CSS: Cascading Style Sheets

 - CSS text styling

-Here we look at fundamentals including setting font, boldness, italics, line and letter spacing, drop shadows, and other text features.
+Here we look at CSS text fundamentals including setting font, boldness, italics, line and letter spacing, and drop shadows.
 We round off the module by looking at applying custom fonts to your page, and styling lists and links.

 - CSS layout